-Symptom Probable cause later in the PC Share or Public View mode, or after the occupying user releases the channel in the Private mode.
+Symptom Probable cause

 The mouse lags slightly or the OSUI menus overlap while a P2-HubPac is installed in the Paragon system.
-Check whether your P2-HubPac and user stations are of the following firmware versions: P2-HubPac: 0D1 P2-EUST: 3F1 or later P2-EUST/C: 4F5 or later P2-UST: 1FF If yes, do either of the following to resolve the issue: Downgrade user stations to earlier firmware versions P2-EUST: 3F0 P2-EUST/C: 4F4 P2-UST: 1FE Warning: The user station no longer supports connection to Dominion KX II via DCIMs if it is downgraded to the above firmware version. • Downgrade P2-HubPac to the earlier firmware version 0C9.
+Check whether your P2-HubPac and user stations are of the following firmware versions:

+P2-HubPac: 0D1

+• P2-EUST: 3F1 to 3F5

+• P2-EUST/C: 4F5

+P2-UST: 1FF

+If yes, do the following to resolve the issue:

+• For enhanced user stations, upgrade them to the latest firmware versions

+P2-EUST: 3F6 or later

+P2-EUST/C: 4F6 or later

+• For a P2-UST user station, downgrade its firmware version to 1FE.